aiidateam/aiida-core/docs/source/installation.rst

     verdi daemon stop

-Detailed logs of what is going can be found in ``in ~/.aiida/daemon/log/``.
+A log of the warning/error messages of the daemon can be found in ``in ~/.aiida/daemon/log/``, and can also be seen using the ``verdi daemon logshow`` command.
 The daemon is a fundamental component of AiiDA, and it is in charge of submitting new calculations, checking their status on the cluster, retrieving and parsing the results of finished calculations, and managing the workflow steps.